AyyerLab/ResEx-phasing/docs/index.md

 scattering intensities and generates a higher resolution structure which is consistent with both the input data sets.

-currently the code works when the disorder is of a certain type, namely a combination of uncorrelated atomic disorder and rigid body disorder of tha asymmetric unit.
+Currently the code works when the disorder is of a certain type, namely a combination of uncorrelated atomic disorder and rigid body disorder of tha asymmetric unit.
 The ability to deal with other forms of disorder like rotational and liquid-like motion are under development.

+ * Ayyer, Kartik, Oleksandr M. Yefanov, Dominik Oberthür, Shatabdi Roy-Chowdhury, Lorenzo Galli, Valerio Mariani, Shibom Basu et al. "Macromolecular diffractive imaging using imperfect crystals." *Nature* **530**, no. 7589 (2016): 202.
+ * Chapman, Henry N., Oleksandr M. Yefanov, Kartik Ayyer, Thomas A. White, Anton Barty, Andrew Morgan, Valerio Mariani, Dominik Oberthuer, and Kanupriya Pande.
+"Continuous diffraction of molecules and disordered molecular crystals." *Journal of applied crystallography* **50**, no. 4 (2017): 1084-1103.

 ## Installation
 There is no real installation process to speak of.
 Just clone the repository and